GhostByte26/cpp-calculator/README.md

 ---

 ## ⚙️ Features
-- ✅ Input validation with `std::stod` and exception handling
+- ✅ Input validation with `std::stod` and exception handling.
 - ➕ Addition
 - ➖ Subtraction
 - ✖️ Multiplication
-- ➗ Division (handles division by zero gracefully)
+- ➗ Division (handles division by zero gracefully).
-- 🖥️ Simple console interface
+- 🖥️ Simple console interface.
+-:running: Option to type exit at any point to quit the calculator.
+-:fishing_pole_and_fish: Loops to allow multiple calculations without restarting the program.
+-:arrow_down_small: Converts user input for exit/yes/no commands to lowercase, input is case-insentive.

 ---